B59-CloudDevOps/learn-terraform/README.md

         1) Local Provisioner      : When you want some action to be performed on the machine you're running terraform, then we use local provisioner
         2) Remote Provisoner      : When you want some action to be performed on the you're provisioned, then we use remote provisioner
         3) Connection Provisioner : To perform some action on the top of the newly provisoned machine, you need to enable a connection and that can be done via connection-provisioner
+            > Note:
-            > Note: Provisioners should always be with in the resource.
+                * Provisioners should always be with in the resource.
+                * Provisioners are always create time provisioners, that means they will only be executed on the resource during the creation time only.
+And when you run this for the second time, provisioners won't be executed.
+                * To make it run all the time, we can use triggers